 MASTG-KNOW-0030: Detection of Reverse Engineering Tools

-The presence of tools, frameworks and apps commonly used by reverse engineers may indicate an attempt to reverse engineer the app.
-Some of these tools can only run on a rooted device, while others force the app into debugging mode or depend on starting a background service on the mobile phone.
-Therefore, there are different ways that an app may implement to detect a reverse engineering attack and react to it, e.g. by terminating itself.
+The presence of tools, frameworks, and apps commonly used by reverse engineers may indicate an attempt to reverse engineer the app.
+Some of these tools run only on rooted devices, while others force the app into debugging mode or require starting a background service on the mobile phone.
+Therefore, an app may implement various ways to detect and respond to reverse-engineering attacks, e.g., by terminating itself.

-You can detect popular reverse engineering tools that have been installed in an unmodified form by looking for associated application packages, files, processes, or other tool-specific modifications and artifacts.
-In the following examples, we'll discuss different ways to detect the Frida instrumentation framework, which is used extensively in this guide.
-Other tools, such as ElleKit and Xposed, can be detected similarly.
-Note that DBI/injection/hooking tools can often be detected implicitly, through runtime integrity checks, which are discussed below.
+You can detect popular reverse-engineering tools installed in an unmodified form by looking for associated application packages, files, processes, or other tool-specific modifications and artifacts.
+In the following examples, we'll discuss ways to detect the Frida instrumentation framework, which is used extensively in this guide.
+Other tools, such as ElleKit, can be detected similarly.
+Xposed detection is covered in Runtime Integrity Verification.
+Note that DBI/injection/hooking tools can often be detected implicitly through runtime integrity checks, as discussed in Runtime Integrity Verification.

-For instance, in its default configuration on a rooted device, Frida runs on the device as frida-server.
-When you explicitly attach to a target app (e.g. via frida-trace or the Frida REPL), Frida injects a frida-agent into the memory of the app.
-Therefore, you may expect to find it there after attaching to the app (and not before).
-If you check /proc/<pid>/maps you'll find the frida-agent as frida-agent-64.so:
+For instance, in its default configuration on a rooted device, Frida runs as frida-server.
+When you explicitly attach to a target app (e.g., via frida-trace or the Frida REPL), Frida injects a frida-agent into the app's memory.
+Therefore, you may expect to find it there only after attaching to the app (not before).
+If you check /proc/<pid>/maps, you'll find the frida-agent as frida-agent-64.so:

 bullhead:/ # cat /proc/18370/maps | grep -i frida